aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Augsnes granulometriskās klases "smilts" platības īpatsvars 10 km ainavā

-**Procedure:** Derived from the [SoilTexture_Sand_cell](#ch06.516).
-First processed using the workflow `egvtools::radius_function()`, then rewritten to set layername.
-To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
+**Procedure:** The cover fraction within a radius of 10000 m around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.516) inside the buffer, using the workflow `egvtools::radius_function()`.
+During the calculation of the landscape metric, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+Then the layer is rewritten to set its name.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r